Feasibility and stability in large Lotka Volterra systems with interaction structure: Introduction

-with $a_{ij} \sim \mathcal{N}(0,1)$ and $c \sim \mathrm{\bm{B}}(1,C)$.
-Here the diagonal elements of the matrix $n\times n$ interaction matrix $A$ represent self-regulation of the species, while its off-diagonal elements represent random species interactions that are non-zero with probability $C$ (referred to as connectance) and when present have standard deviation $\sigma$ (referred to as interaction strength).
+with $A_{ii}$ representing the species self-regulation at equilibrium and $a_{ij} \sim \mathcal{N}(0,1)$ and $c \sim \mathrm{\bm{B}}(1,C)$.
+Here $A_{ij}$ represents random species interactions that are non-zero with probability $C$ (referred to as connectance) and when present have standard deviation $\sigma$ (referred to as interaction strength).
 Since the asymptotic stability of Eq.~(\ref{maymodel}) is governed solely by its eigenvalues, system-level stability is determined by characterising the eigenvalues of random matrix $A$.